Tire balance vs. alignment — what’s the difference?

 Drivers that have experienced a flat tire would easily understand how poor tire pressure can significantly affect the directional movement of a vehicle.
 When a tire has insufficient pressure, it causes the car to move to the part with low pressure.

 Poor tire pressure occurs when your front tires are flat or lack the required pressure.
 It is vital to note that driving around with poor or low-pressure tires can prove disastrous for both the vehicle and the driver.
-Giving your tires the required pressure can help avert unwanted mishaps.
+Giving your tires the recommended tire pressure can help avert unwanted mishaps.

 Worn out parts